Key Takeaways

 But will downsizing really save you money?

-When deciding whether or not to downsize, consider these four factors: regular home expenses, infrequent repairs/maintenance, impact on other expenses, and soft costs.
+When deciding whether or not to downsize, consider these four factors: regular home expenses, major home repairs/replacements, impact on other spending, and soft costs.

 1. Regular Home Expenses